EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not imitate Staff in any way**

-Do not imitate Staff by means of trying to backseat moderate, changing usernames to match Staff, or claim that you are a Moderator.
+Do not imitate Staff by means of trying to backseat moderate, changing usernames to match Staff, or claim that you are a Staff member.

 - **Do not complain about punishments in public channels.**